 Samuel F.B.
 Morse forms Del Monte Properties Company and buys the 18,000-acre Del Monte unit including Hotel Del Monte, The Lodge at Pebble Beach and two golf courses.

 The U.S. Navy leases Hotel Del Monte as a naval pre-flight school “for the duration” of the war.
-Morse changes the corporate focus form the large hotel to the operation around Pebble Beach.
+Morse changes the corporate focus from the large hotel to the operation around Pebble Beach.
+Photography by Julian P. Graham

 Spyglass Hill Golf Course opens.
 The names given to most of the holes are derived from Robert Louis Stevenson’s classic novel Treasure Island.